lace/vg/doc/index.md

 friendlier.
 It checks that your inputs are structured correctly for the narrower use case of 3D geometry, and then it &ldquo;just works.&rdquo;
-For example, `vg.euclidean_distance()` is invoked the same for two stacks of points as it is with a stack and a single point, or two single points.
+For example, `vg.euclidean_distance()` is invoked the same for two stacks of points, a stack and a point, or a simple pair of points.

 In the name of readability, efficiency is not compromised.
 These operations are as useful in production code as in one-off scripts.
 If you find anything